 In an effort to make them even more socially useful, earth-quake prone Japan has seen the rise of the disaster-relief vending machine, able to work during power outages, dispense food without requiring payment, and display relevant disaster information, warnings, and updates.

 Well, the Japanese have each other’s backs on these ones.
-You will be able to find vending machines carrying virtually any little knick-knack, toy, umbrella, magazine, or even telephone sim-card you might need in a hurry.
+You will be able to find vending machines carrying virtually any little knick-knack.
+That includes toys, umbrellas, magazines, or even sim-cards you might need in a hurry.
 It gives convenience a whole new meaning.

-Now, there are some things not too many of us would think of buying, let alone buying them at a traditional store.
+Now, there are some things not too many of us would think of buying.
 It’s OK, we don’t judge.
 You probably will have heard rumors about used underwear vending machines in Japan, right?
+Are Japanese panties vending machines real?
 Well, there’s quite a bit of truth to those rumors.

-Burusera shops sell used schoolgirl’s underwear and clothing for fetish purposes.
-Like we said, we don’t judge.
+Burusera shops sell used schoolgirl’s underwear and clothing for fetishes.
+As we said, we don’t judge.
 The advent of the vending machine saw the trade naturally branch out onto the platform.
 Even though the Japanese government has strict regulations in place regarding the trade, it doesn’t violate their strict child-abuse laws.
-For many a visitor to Japan the sight of a roadside vending machine advertising used panties will rank up there as their biggest ‘WTF Japan?!’ moment.
+For many visitors to Japan, the sight of roadside used panties vending machines will rank up there as their biggest ‘WTF Japan?!’ moment.